Hippopoto0/VariantExplain/README.md

 - [x] Summarise content of GWAS traits, and provide summary to users
 - [ ] Only suitable for small VCF files, in the future could be scaled (I don't have the funds to query all that though...)
-- [ ] Complete embeddings of abstracts when working with larger VCF files, then generate query from variant data
+- [ ] Complete embeddings of abstracts.
+When working with larger VCF files, then generate query from variant data
+- [ ] Have cache stored file of genes that have their abstracts searched for and present in vector database, to avoid repeated queries
 - [ ] Rewrite more custom interface using React, interop using FastAPI
 - [ ] Add RAG-based chat to allow further querying of GWAS traits